 How to file a patent in Chile?

-The official language of a patent application in Chile is Spanish.
-The application may be filed in any foreign language.
+The official language for patent applications in Chile is Spanish, but you may file the application in any foreign language.

-Filing a Patent in Chile must contain the following documents:
+To file a patent in Chile, you must submit the following documents:

-2. Full name, address and citizenship of the Inventors.
+• Full name, address, and citizenship of the inventors.

-3. A patent description: Including the Claims, Abstract and Drawings if applicable.
+• A patent description, including the claims, abstract, and drawings if applicable.

-4. Translations, if the patent application is in a foreign language.
+• Translations, if you file the application in a foreign language.

-5. Power of Attorney, duly signed by applicant.
-It is requested by means of a formal Office Action.
+• A Power of Attorney, duly signed by the applicant, which the office requests via a formal Office Action.

 Also, you may need to file a patent in Panama.